-Howard Fensterman is the Managing Partner of Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP, a New York based law firm that has achieved an outstanding reputation for its leadership in both the law and for the significant role the firm plays in an array of corporate citizenship activities.
+Howard Fensterman is a successful attorney and Managing Partner of the law firm of Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP, a New York-based law firm that has achieved an outstanding reputation for its leadership in both law and for the significant role the firm plays in an array of corporate citizenship activities.

 Mr. Fensterman is also a well-known philanthropist and humanitarian who contributes to a large variety of charitable sources.
 Mr. Fensterman provides support to organizations that focus on improving the life of individuals.
 He has contributed extensively to charities that are focused on medical treatment, as well as finding cures for debilitating diseases.

 Mr. Fensterman strongly believes in the concept of ‘tzedakah’, which means justice or righteousness.
 Although this word traditionally had a religious connotation, today the term refers to as a spontaneous act of goodwill.

 He believes that we should give back to our communities, and help support specific charities, with the aim of improving the lives of the community.
 He has donated a large sum of money to two charitable organizations in the US: the Crohn’s and Colitis Foundation of America’s Long (CCFA) and the Chabad of Port Washington.

 A renowned philanthropist in Long Island, Mr. Fensterman is currently a member of the Board of Trustees of the Long Island Chapter of CCFA, which offers charitable services to more than 30,000 individuals that suffer from Crohn’s disease and ulcerative colitis.
 The charity foundation offers education and outreach program to the individuals.